-The Western Conifer Seed Bug is a pest bug on the coast of BC.
+The Western Conifer Seed Bug is a pest bug in the Pacific Northwest.
 This true bug feeds mainly on the seeds and developing cones of several species of conifers and their respective hybrids.
 This bug has been expanding its range north.
 Today, its range extends across the northern United States into Canada.

 Adults are up to 2 cm long and brownish on top.
 The upper side of the abdomen is yellow or light orange with five transverse black patches.
 This orange and black pattern on the abdominal dorsum is revealed during flight.

 The flight pattern and loud buzz produced by this strong flying conifer pest resemble those of a bumble bee.
 The young nymphs are orange and they become reddish brown after a few molts.
 The eggs, which are laid in chains on conifer needles, measure about 2 mm each in length.

 The western conifer seed bug produces a single generation each season.
 Adults emerge from over wintering sites in late May or early June and feed on one year cones and inflorescence’s.